OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 1. Add an object like the following to the "autoRunEvents" array.
 Note the following about this code:

    - The "events" property maps handlers to events.
-   - The "events.type" must be one of the types listed at [Supported events](autolaunch.md#supported-events).
+   - The "events.type" must be one of the types listed at [Supported events and clients](#supported-events-and-clients).
    - The value of the "events.actionId" is the name of a function that you create in [Implement the event handler](#implement-the-event-handler).
    - You can have more than one object in the "events" array.